 Fun Facts About Miller Park’s Retractable Roof

-- The tallest arch extends 30 stories in the air.
+2) The tallest arch extends 30 stories in the air.

-- Inside the stadium, the ceiling rises some 200 feet above second base.
+3) Inside the stadium, the ceiling rises some 200 feet above second base.

-- Even though the roof covers more than 10.5 acres and is made of 12,000 tons of steel, it takes only about 10 minutes to completely open or close.
+4) Even though the roof covers more than 10.5 acres and is made of 12,000 tons of steel, it takes only about 10 minutes to completely open or close.

 5) Seven interlocking panels stretch some 600 feet, from a position high above home plate to a beam over the outfield.
 Each of the three largest covers approximately the same surface area as the Bradley Center’s roof.

-- While the stadium’s lid remains closed during the off-season, natural grass can still grow thanks to these stories-high windows.
+7) While the stadium’s lid remains closed during the off-season, natural grass can still grow thanks to these stories-high windows.